 If a narrow refrigerator has a garage-ready design, it can withstand the uneven temperatures of a semi-outdoor space.
 Whether the garage becomes very hot or very cold, the appliance will operate properly and maintain the internal temperature you set.
 Any household that wants to use their new fridge as extra storage will find this feature to be convenient and a must-have, as it lets you install a narrow fridge just about anywhere.

 What is the narrowest refrigerator?

 The most narrow refrigerator is 24 inches wide and typically has around 10 cubic feet of space inside.
 This is enough room for one or two people's weekly groceries, making it a common pick for RVs and apartments.
 When measuring a spot for your new appliance, you'll want to make sure you have at least 26 to 28 inches of room, as all fridges need clearance so they can operate and be accessed with ease.
 Check how wide your refrigerator of choice is with the door open, too, to ensure it truly fits.

 Does a refrigerator need space around it?

 Every type of refrigerator needs space around it.
 How much space you should allow for is detailed in the installation section of your model's manual.
 There should be at least a half-inch of clearance on either side and two inches of clearance behind the appliance in most cases.
 There should be at least an inch of clearance above the refrigerator, too.
 To install your appliance correctly, it's always best to have a professional help you, and be sure to measure twice—and carefully.

 How do you organize a narrow refrigerator?

 Space is limited in narrow refrigerators, so you'll want to be extra thoughtful when organizing yours.
-First, read up on what you don't need to store in the fridge that will save you space, including coffee, onions, garlic, bread, or tomatoes.
-Then, make sure to use containers that aren't too big or small, and can even be stacked in the fridge.
+There are some things you don't need to store in the fridge that will save you space, including coffee, onions, garlic, bread, or tomatoes.
+Make sure to use containers that aren't too big or small, and can even be stacked in the fridge.
 Items like juices and condiments should be stored in the door bins, and milk or meats can be placed on the bottom shelves.
 Plan out how you will organize your fridge.